mcdexio/mcdex-references/en/perpetual.md

 ## Introduction

 MCDEX Perpetual is a derivative product similar to the Futures but without an expiry date.
+MCDEX Perpetual uses our new a [Mai Protocol V2](https://github.com/mcdexio/mai-protocol-v2) smart contract on Ethereum.

 Currently, MCDEX Perpetual has two trading pages:

 - **Order Book**: Similar to trading Perpetual contract on a centralized exchange.
-- **AMM (Automatic Market Maker)**: Fully decentralized trading interface, simple & intuitive UX.
+- [**AMM (Automatic Market Maker)**](#automated-market-maker): Fully decentralized trading interface, simple & intuitive UX.

 The AMM is always online, and providing trading services as a counterparty at a predefined pricing formula.
 Traders can also choose the order book for a better liquidity, better slippage, and similar experience with Perpetual on centralized exchanges.